-With the pandemic taking over the world since March 2020, and international travel on a halt; I have been busy exploring my own backyard (Sydney).
-I have hiked to all the National parks I wanted to, seen all the places in Sydney I wanted to, and wrote about it here.
+With the pandemic taking over the world in March 2020, and international travel on a halt; I have been busy exploring my own backyard (Sydney).
+I have hiked to all the National parks I wanted to, seen all the places in Sydney I wanted to and wrote about it here.
 Now it is time to move!
-Since we Aussies cannot travel overseas, I decided moving from Sydney to Melbourne, and here is all the tea.
+Since we Aussies cannot travel overseas, I decided to move from Sydney to Melbourne, and here is all the tea.

 I mean it looks like if we want to leave the country we have to become boat people!
 Imagine, boats filled with Aussies start washing up on Indonesian shores.
 The world is going mad and this year definitely takes the top spot!

-My last travel was in January 2020 when I solo travelled to my 48th and last south-east Asian country East Timor.
-It was a great start of 2020 and plan was to explore up to 55th country by the end of this year but here we are, still exploring but a different city and state Victoria!
+My last travel was in January 2020 when I solo traveled to my 48th and last south-east Asian country East Timor.
+It was a great start to 2020 and the plan was to explore up to the 55th country by the end of this year but here we are, still exploring a different city and state Victoria!

 5 tips for moving from Sydney to Melbourne

-If you want to have a less stressful move, get fully organised.
+If you want to have a less stressful move, get fully organized.
 There are plenty of moving tasks you can start doing ahead of time.